Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 Do I need to know programming to write Hermes skills?

 No. Basic skills are plain Markdown with YAML frontmatter — natural language instructions the agent follows.
-You only need code if you want the skill to execute programs directly.
-Most useful skills (workflow guides, formatting rules, deployment checklists) are pure text.
+Code is only needed if you want the skill to execute programs directly.
+Most useful skills (workflow guides, deployment checklists, formatting rules) are pure text.

 Can Hermes Agent write skills for itself?

 Yes.
-This is one of its core differentiators.
-When it solves a repeatable problem, it can package the procedure as a skill in ~/.hermes/skills/ and improve the skill over subsequent uses.
-You can prompt it explicitly: 'Package what you just did as a skill.'
+When it solves a repeatable problem, it packages the procedure as a skill in ~/.hermes/skills/ and improves it over subsequent uses.
+You can also prompt it explicitly: 'Package what you just did as a skill.'

 How is the Hermes Skills Hub different from ClawHub?

 The Skills Hub (agentskills.io) hosts Hermes Agent skills in Markdown format.
 ClawHub hosts OpenClaw plugins in TypeScript/JavaScript.
 Hermes skills are more accessible to non-developers.
-ClawHub has reported 400+ malicious plugins in its history; the Skills Hub is newer and smaller.
-Neither guarantees comprehensive security review of community submissions.
+ClawHub has reported 400+ malicious plugins in its history; the Skills Hub is newer, smaller, and has not had a comparable incident.

 How do I know which skill the agent is using?

 Run Hermes with the debug flag: hermes --debug -m 'your question'.
-The output shows which skills were loaded for the context.
-You can also check the skill's trigger hit by reviewing the description field — if the agent loaded a skill you didn't expect, the description is probably too broad.
+The output shows which skills were loaded.
+If the agent loaded a skill you didn't expect, the description is probably too broad.

 What happens to my skills if I move to a different server?